Affiliate links on Android Authority may earn us a commission. Learn more.

 Yes, there is.
 The service recently allowed anyone with a free WWE Network account can watch a ton of content on the service.
 That includes replays of recent WWE TV shows, along with a selection of original shows and more.

 Where is WWE Network available?

-The service first launched in the U.S. and has since expanded to cover nearly all countries around the world.
+The service first launched in the US and has since expanded to cover nearly all countries around the world.
 It has now shut down in the US, but its content will be available on Peacock.

 What platforms can I use to watch the service?

-The service is available to watch on Android and iOS devices via downloadable apps.
-WWE Network is also available on Roku streaming sticks, set-top boxes, and TVs that have the Roku OS installed and the same goes for Amazon Fire TV-based sticks, set-top boxes, and TVs.
-The service also is available on Android TV-based devices such as the Nvidia Shield set-top box.
+The service is available to watch outside the US on Android and iOS devices via downloadable apps.
+WWE Network is also available on Roku streaming sticks, set-top boxes, and TVs that have the Roku OS installed.
+The same goes for Amazon Fire TV-based sticks, set-top boxes, and TVs.
+The service is also available on Android TV-based devices such as the NVIDIA Shield set-top box.

 The service is even available for casting to TVs via Google Chromecast and devices that have Chromecast built-in.
-However, for some unknown reason, subscribers cannot watch WWE pay-per-view events, like the upcoming Wrestlemania 36, via Chromecast.
+However, for some unknown reason, subscribers cannot watch WWE pay-per-view events via Chromecast.